ESPToolKit/esp-scheduler/README.md

 - **Inline or worker execution**: run callbacks inside `tick()` or on their own FreeRTOS task via ESPWorker (with PSRAM stack option).
 - **One-shot UTC triggers**: schedule absolute UTC times alongside recurring patterns.
 - **Calendar-aware**: respects classic cron `dayOfMonth` vs `dayOfWeek` logic and always operates in local time.
+- **Clock guard for unset RTC**: defaults to idling until the wall clock reaches 2020-01-01 UTC (configurable) so jobs do not replay from the 1970 epoch when SNTP syncs later.
 - **Class-based API**: everything hangs off an `ESPScheduler` instance; no global namespaces or macros.
 - **Arduino / ESP-IDF friendly**: C++17, metadata for PlatformIO/Arduino CLI, and examples/tests ready for CI.